 The Commission on Judicial Performance Review ("JPR") was created to conduct the periodic performance reviews of appointed judges required by the constitution.
 The public has the key role in the performance review process.
 Jurors, witnesses, litigants, people who represent themselves in court, attorneys and court staff who have observed the judge at work are surveyed about the judge's performance.
 The JPR Commission sets standards for judicial performance and works under procedures adopted by the Supreme Court.
 Like the judicial nominating commissions, public members form the majority of the JPR Commission.
-The Commission is composed of 18 members of the public, six attorneys and six judges.
+The Commission is currently composed of 19 members of the public, six attorneys and seven judges.

 The JPR Commission uses the public input to decide whether each judge subject to retention election "Meets" or "Does Not Meet" judicial performance standards.
 The Commission reports its decision and the information collected from the surveys in the Secretary of State Voter Information Pamphlet and on this website.
 Voters can use the JPR Commission's findings and data reports to decide how they will vote on each judge on the retention ballot.

 Judicial performance reviews are conducted twice during a judge's term - once at midterm and once at the end of the term just before the general election.
 The review is a two-part process: (1) Data Collection and Reporting, and (2) Self-Evaluation and Improvement: